CommitBART: A Large Pre-trained Model for GitHub Commits: Experimental Results and Analysis

 \subsection{Model Analysis}

-We further conduct an ablation study to investigate each pre-training task to the final performance across these fine-tuning tasks and the results are reported in the last line of Table~\ref{tab:patch-identification}, Table~\ref{tab:message-generation}, Table~\ref{tab:code-snippet} and Table~\ref{tab:single-line} respectively.
+We further conduct an ablation study to investigate each pre-training task to the final performance across these fine-tuning tasks and the results are reported in the last line of Table~\ref{tab:patch-identification}, Table~\ref{tab:message-generation}, Table~\ref{tab:single-line} and Table~\ref{tab:code-snippet} respectively.
 Through analysing the results, we have the following findings: 1) Segment embedding is useful in \tool, although it is not widely used in code pre-trained models.
-We believe it is due to the commit usually having more complex components (e.g., commit message, deleted/updated statements), hence segment embedding helps the model incorporate each component well.
+We believe it is due to commits usually having more complex components (e.g., commit message, deleted/updated statements), hence segment embedding helps the model incorporate each component well.
 2) Two cross-modal generation tasks (i.e., PL2NL and PLNL2PL) provide significant improvements to the generation tasks.
-Taking the commit message generation task in Table~\ref{tab:message-generation} as an example, after removing the PL2NL, the overall smoothed BLEU-4 drops from 20.60 to 18.39 across the seven programming languages.
+Taking the updated code snippet generation task in Table~\ref{tab:code-snippet} as an example, after removing PLNL2PL, the overall BLEU-4 score drops from 57.63 to 53.70 across \textbf{7} programming languages.
 3) Apart from the cross-modal generation tasks, graph-guided token masking (GTM) is more critical than the remaining tasks on three generation tasks.
 It demonstrates that by constructing a commit-graph to predict the masked nodes by their connected nodes in the graph, the semantic gap between the message (NL) and changed code (PL) is effectively alleviated.
 4) Both contrastive learning pre-training tasks are effective in improving performance.
 Overall, we conclude that each pre-training task improves \tool.